 BYOI is a form of federated identity where access to different service providers’ (SP) services is permitted using credentials provided by a third-party identity provider (IdP), not credentials created for the service itself.
 In practice, this means that users can access the service with identity credentials that they already have instead of creating new ones.
 Yes, it means that you are technically allowed to use the same password for several services.

 In most cases, the identity provider is either a social media company such as Facebook, Google, LinkedIn, Twitter or Amazon, or a business login such as Office 365 or G-Suite.
-Even a bank ID can be used as an option for BYOI in some countries but due to the ‘pay per authentication’ cost structure and multi-step procedure it is generally most popular where strong authentication is necessary.
+Even a bank ID can be used as an option for BYOI in some countries, particularly the Nordics, but due to the ‘pay per authentication’ cost structure and multi-step procedure it is generally most popular where strong authentication is necessary.

 Bring Your Own Identity: Benefits